 A note about documentation:

-These guidelines apply to students taking UALR classes.
+These guidelines apply to students taking UA Little Rock classes.
 Please be aware that other universities and testing agencies (which administer standardized tests such as the GRE and LSAT) may require more extensive documentation, and you should check out their requirements well in advance.

 Students who reside outside the central Little Rock area and are taking only online courses will follow a somewhat different process.
 The DRC application process can be conducted entirely by phone, or part online and part by phone.
 Instead of meeting personally with your professors to discuss the logistics and accommodations, you will contact them by phone or e-mail.
-Request your Faculty Notification Letters and indicate on the form that you’re an online student, so we will know to send the letters to your professors via email.
-It is still necessary for you to contact your professors to work out accommodation logistics for exams and to follow up to be sure they received your Faculty Notification Letter.
+Request your Faculty Notifications.
+It is still necessary for you to contact your professors to work out accommodation logistics for exams and to follow up to be sure they received your Faculty Notification.

 Standardized Test Accommodations